 - Mandatory further training

-Your situation: osteopath or athletic therapist?
+Are you an osteopath or an athletic therapist?

 Choose osteopathy if: